sanjanasw/REPORTBYTE/Readme.md

 developed for desktop built supporting cross-platform windows desktop application with using C# language along with the CRUD operations such as Create, Update & Delete functions.
-The IDE which has been used to develop the system is Visual Studio 2020 newest version and C# is a language which is productive, multipurpose and type-safe, object oriented and open source therefore designing this application run on .NET framework in Visual Studio provides with a rich code analysis for API’s along with the .NET complier helps to edit and debug with live assistance.
+The IDE which has been used to develop the system is Visual Studio 2020 newest version and C# is a language which is productive, multi purpose and type-safe, object oriented and open source therefore designing this application run on .NET framework in Visual Studio provides with a rich code analysis for API’s along with the .NET complier helps to edit and debug with live assistance.